survivejs/react-book/manuscript/06_react_and_flux.md

 ## On Component Design

-Note that given we are using Flux now and have concepts of Actions and Stores, we can push logic lower in the hierarchy if we want to.
-Ie. in case of `Notes` we could trigger the actions we want there.
+Note that given we are using Flux now and have concepts of Actions and Stores, we can push logic lower in the hierarchy if we want to; i.e. in case of `Notes` we could trigger the actions we want there.
 This depends on what sort of coupling we want to create between components.

 One alternative would be to factor `Notes` like this: